NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Checklist.md

 ## Steps to Submit Data to the GDC
 The following tasks are required to submit data to the [GDC Data Portal](https://portal.gdc.cancer.gov/).

 1. Complete the GDC Data [Submission Request Form](https://gdc.cancer.gov/data-submission-request-form).
 After submission, the reqest will be reviewed by the GDC Data Submission Review Committee.
 During this time, create an [eRA Commons account](https://era.nih.gov/registration_accounts.cfm) if you do not already have one.

 2. If the study is approved, contact a [Genomic Program Administrator (GPA)](https://osp.od.nih.gov/genomic-program-administrators/) to register the approved study in [dbGaP](https://www.ncbi.nlm.nih.gov/sra/docs/submitdbgap).
 This includes registering the project as a GDC Trusted Partner study, registering cases, and adding authorized data submitters.
 For more information, see [Data Submission Process](https://gdc.cancer.gov/submit-data/data-submission-processes-and-tools).

 3. Contact the GDC User Services to create a submission project.
 The User Services team will require a project ID, which is a two-part identifier, where the first portion is the __Program__ followed by a hyphen (__-__) and the second portion is the __Project__.
 This must be alphanumeric and all caps only.
 An example would be `TCGA-BRCA`.
 You must also create a project name, which can be longer and has fewer requirements on length or character usage.
 An example would be `Breast Invasive Carcinoma`.

-4. Familiarize yourself with the [Data Model](Data_Submission_Walkthrough.md) and [Data Dictionary](../../Data_Dictionary/viewer.md) to understand how different data relate to each other and what data is permissible.
-Explore the [GDC Metadata Validation Service](https://docs.gdc.cancer.gov/Data_Dictionary/gdcmvs/) to relate other vocabularies to permissible properties and values in the GDC Data Dictionary.

-5. Begin uploading data to the GDC.
-You may use the [GDC Data Submission Portal](https://portal.gdc.cancer.gov/submission/) or the [GDC API](https://docs.gdc.cancer.gov/API/Users_Guide/Getting_Started/) for uploading metadata.
-Data files must be transferred using the [GDC Data Transfer Tool](https://docs.gdc.cancer.gov/Data_Transfer_Tool/Users_Guide/Getting_Started/) or the [GDC API](https://docs.gdc.cancer.gov/API/Users_Guide/Getting_Started/).

-6. The GDC performs batch processing of submitted data.
-Data will not be automatically harmonized or processed after data are uploaded.
-After verifying that the submission is complete (all files are uploaded, required metadata is provided, and all errors are addressed) the user may [`Request Submission`](Users_Guide/Data_Submission_Process.md#submit-to-the-gdc).
-This will indicate to internal teams and the automation system to begin data processing.
-Once file states are changed to `submitted`, the data contributor may continue submitting more data, which will be tracked as a later batch.

 ## Key Features
 The GDC Data Submission Portal is a platform that allows researchers to submit and release data to the GDC.
 The key features of the GDC Data Submission Portal are: